 2. Publication Fees

-Publication fees are tiered depending on the country affiliation of the corresponding author.
+Publication fees are tiered depending on the institution and country affiliation of the first author.
 World Bank GNI per capita country classifications can be viewed at: https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups

 2.1 Standard track